Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Desktop_Interface.md

 ### Connection

 The first status displayed on the left side if the connection status, it indicates whether the desktop interface is able to communicate with its webcampak.
-This should be showing up "ONLINE" most of the time except in case of network issues or if the webcampak is being rebooted.
+This should be showing up "ONLINE" most of the time except in case of network issues or if the Webcampak is being rebooted.

 Mousing over the status, will also display the latency in miliseconds.
-This latency mesure how much time it takes for the desktop interface to contact the webcampak to obtain its connection status.
+This latency mesure how much time it takes for the desktop interface to contact the Webcampak to obtain its connection status.
 The lower the better, but this number might be slightly high if you or your Webcampak are connected over high latency links (in particular satellite).

 ![Connection Status](images/desktop.latency.en.png)

 ### Communication

-The small database icon, second from the left, indicates the number of calls made to your webcampak to retrieve or submit data.
+The small database icon, second from the left, indicates the number of calls made to your Webcampak to retrieve or submit data.
 When communication happens, a number is displayed in parenthesis next to the database icon.
 This should only show up when an action is triggered and should clear pretty quickly.

 ![Communication Status](images/desktop.database.en.png)